phil2211/MDBMasterclassTutorialApp/README.md

 - [MongoDB Database Tools](https://www.mongodb.com/docs/database-tools/).
 - [NodeJS](https://nodejs.org/)
 ---
 I use Homebrew to do this on MacOS.
 If you don't have Homebrew, please follow the very simple instructions on the [Hombrew](https://brew.sh/) website to install it.
-The command below will install all the tools mentioned above at once.
-If you use Windows or Linux there are install instructions for each component following the links above.
+The command below will install all necessary tools at once.
+If you are using Windows or Linux, see the links above for installation instructions for each component.
 ```
-brew tap mongodb/brew
+brew tap mongodb/brew && \
 brew install mongodb-atlas-cli mongodb-database-tools node npm
 ```
 3. *(optional)* Generate the autocompletion script for your shell.
 Learn more following this [link](https://www.mongodb.com/docs/atlas/cli/stable/command/atlas-completion-bash/).
 Here the example for MacOS